-Essentially, a password manager’s job is to take your risk as close to zero as possible while still being easy to use every day, everywhere, across all your devices.
+Essentially, Dashlane’s job is to remove this burden while taking your risk as close to zero as possible—all while autofilling across the web—making the internet safe and easy to use every day, everywhere, on all your devices.

 Try Dashlane now and see for yourself.